dgplacenames/DnG-le/README.md

 Never heard of the place?
 Type the answer into the [National Library of Scotland's GB1900 viewer](https://geo.nls.uk/maps/gb1900/#zoom=6&lat=55.0000&lon=-2.5000&layer=0) to see it on the map.

 Play the game here: https://dng-le.vercel.app/

+"4 out of 5 stars" - my brother-in-law.